human-conditions/yodrew.github.io-original/_pages/about/acknowledgments.md

 	- 40 contributors to my successful 2016 crowdfund to support my 20-day retreat, sadly aborted at 5 days.
 I'll try again.
 	- Aimee Fenech and TomTom, friends, hosts, helpers, and mentors
     - Mary Salama for proof-editing this book in 2018
+    - Jan Hlavacek, Stepanka Trenz, Martin Pokorny, Petr Vesely, Katerina Cervena, Honza Dlabal for showing me dark retreating in Czech Republic
-    - Pavel Pelikan, Cestr family, Jarda and Jana, and my neighbors in Czech Republic, for peace and respect
+    - Pavel Pelikan, Cestr family, Jarda and Jana, and my other neighbors in Czech Republic, for peace and respect

 ##### end